jpcarrascal/live-set-switcher/README.md

 [Chapelier Fou](https://chapelierfou.bandcamp.com/), an amazing French musician, came up with an interesting solution.
 He created a Max For Live device that detects the "Save" dialog and choses the "Do not save" option automatically.
 I modified it to also detect the "Stop" dialog and automatically stop the set.
 It is in the Max4Live directory in this repo.

-To use the device, drop it anywhere in your Live set.
+To use the device, drop it anywhere in your Live set (I usually drop it in the master bus so I can easily find it later).
 For a full performance without interruptions, you should import the device into _every set_ that you include in your playlist.

 ## I like this!
 How can I show appreciation / contribute?